 (1.60)

-However, when only a small number of measurements are available, it is a more cautious approach to utilize the student’s t-distribution with the factor t as the expansion factor of the confidence interval.
-However, for the application of the student’s t-distribution, the number of measurements need to be known and the output variable was not measured itself.
+When only a small number of measurements is available, a more cautious approach would be to utilize the Student’s t-distribution with the factor t as the expansion factor of the confidence interval.
+However, for application of the Student’s t-distribution, the number of measurements needs to be known, and the output variable was not, itself, measured.

-There is, however, a subjective criterion against which it can be evaluated: on the one hand whether the Gaussian PDF is a permissible approximation, and on the other hand, how many measurements have been “effectively” performed for the output variable depending on the amount of information that is available for the input variables.
-This can be evaluated with the Welch-Satterthwaite equation, which determines the effective number of statistical degrees of freedom νeff.
+There are, however, subjective criteria against which it can be evaluated: on the one hand, whether the Gaussian PDF is a permissible approximation, and on the other hand, how many measurements have “effectively” been performed for the output variable depending on the amount of information that is available for the input variables.
+This can be evaluated with the Welch–Satterthwaite equation, which determines the effective number of statistical degrees of freedom νeff.
 The number of statistical degrees of freedom equals the number of measurements -1:

 νeff=N-1.